Language101.com is a program that teaches you to speak and understand Spanish, French, German, and the languages listed below.

-3. It doesn’t teach you how to spell in your new language.
+Our program does NOT teach you how to spell, write, or translate your new language.

 A Limited List of Languages

-Language101.com’s only goal is to do one thing and to do it well.
-That is to teach you to speak and understand a very large amount of your favorite foreign language very quickly.
+At Language101.com we have one simple goal.
+We want to teach you to speak and understand a very large amount of your new language very quickly.

-So how can you tell if this claim of fast learning is correct or not?
+So how can you tell if our program will work for you or not?

 At Language101.com we want you to study very quickly.
-The idea is to go through the phrases you are trying to learn and only try to improve slightly every time.
-Don’t try to be perfect the first time.
-This makes for a very quick learning system.
+The idea is to study many phrases very quickly and just try to improve slightly each time.
+Don’t try to be perfect the first time, or even the second or third time.

-You will be prompted to review a phrase just before you are about to forget it.
-This is the most time-efficient way to create new memories.
-Our spaced repetition review system means that you will quickly be able to review and re-learn old material you may have forgotten.
+If you are studying quickly, our system will prompt you to review a phrase just before you were about to forget it.
+This is a time-efficient way to create new memories.
 You will learn quickly and forget slowly.

-One of the reasons some people like Language101.com is that all of the audio phrases are recorded both at normal speed (which seems fast at first) and also at an extremely slow “teacher speed,” which is what you’ll need when you first start learning.
+We use a different and much more expensive approach.
+All of our audio phrases are recorded both at normal speed (which seems too fast at first) and also at an extremely slow “teacher speed,” which is what you’ll need when you first start learning.

-Language101.com has made “teacher speed” recordings by carefully training the language teachers to say each word 25 percent slower and then add enough silence between the words so that you can say each word after the teacher.
+We carefully trained our language teachers to say each word 25 percent slower and then to add enough silence between the words so that you can say each word out loud after the teacher.